viamrobotics/docs/docs/data/upload.md

 Upload images as machine data straight from your phone, skipping the normal data capture and cloud synchronization process, through the [Viam mobile app](/fleet/#the-viam-mobile-app).
 This is useful if you want to capture images for training machine learning models on the go.

-1. Select an organization clicking on the menu icon in the top left corner and tapping an organization.
+1. Select an organization by clicking on the menu icon in the top left corner and tapping an organization.
-2. Tap the **Locations** tab and tap on a location and then on a machine.
+2. Tap the **Locations** tab and select a location, then select a machine.
-3. Click the menu button marked "**...**" in the upper right corner.
+3. Tap the menu button marked "**...**" in the upper right corner.
-4. Click **Upload Images**.
+4. Tap **Upload Images**.
-5. Select each image you want to upload, and click **Add**.
+5. Select each image you want to upload, then tap **Add**.

 The uploaded images metadata will contain the machine part you selected.
 However, the uploaded images will not be associated with a component or method.